What Is Gout And Gout Flare Up Symptoms?

 Gout can be treated with a variety of medicines, but the most important aim during a gout flare is pain control.
 “Because the pain is so intense, it’s critical to attempt to get it under control as soon as possible,” explains Dr. Saag.

 The sort of medicine you take when you have a Gout flare-up is of extreme concern.
-My personal advise is to avoid taking aspirin when you have Gout and flare up symptoms? because even modest dosages of aspirin can raise uric acid levels in the blood.
+My personal advice is to avoid taking aspirin when you have Gout and flare up symptoms? because even modest dosages of aspirin can raise uric acid levels in the blood.

-Another drug is cyclosporine, which is an immune suppressant as well as a diuretic like loop and thiazide diuretics.
+Another drug is cyclosporine, which is an immune suppressant as well as a diuretic like a loop and thiazide diuretics.